vanCapelleRob/scripts/QuickNotes/README.md

 > sudo sh qn_installer

+I don't know why but on manjaro use

+> sudo sh qn_installer login_name

 or

 > sudo curl -LO https://raw.githubusercontent.com/vanCapelleRob/scripts/master/QuickNotes/qn_installer.sh

 > sudo sh qn_installer.sh

+I don't know why but on manjaro use

+> sudo sh qn_installer.sh login_name

 ## What happens
 A file /usr/local/bin/qn will be made.
 This file makes it all possible